8u363/my-wallpaper/README.md

 # my-wallpaper

+### Description
-this collections contains a list aof my selected wallpaper
+This collections contains a list of my favorite selected wallpaper